-Statement of Purpose not to exceed 250 words typed for the 12-Week or One-Year Conservatory, and no less than 750 words and no more than 1000 words typed for the Two-Year Conservatory describing your goals in the field of acting and why you wish to study at the Institute.
+Statement of Purpose 250-500 words typed for the 12-Week or One-Year Conservatory, and 750-1000 words typed for the Two-Year Conservatory describing your goals in the field of acting and why you wish to study at the Institute.

-Recommendation Letter (Professional) may be from a current/former employer, co-worker, artistic professional, teacher or academic advisor outlining your work ethic.
-Must be typed in English, include contact information, on letterhead, and recent (within last 6 months).
+Recommendation Letter (Professional) may be from a current/former employer, co-worker, teacher or academic advisor outlining your work ethic.
+Must be typed in English (or officially translated) within the last 6 months and include contact information.

 Recommendation Letter (Personal) may be from anyone the applicant has a relationship with that is not family, and can provide a character reference.
-Must be typed in English, include contact information, and recent (within last 6 months).
+Must be typed in English (r officially translated) within last 6 months and include contact information.

 Verification of Previous Study All applicants must have completed a minimum of a high school diploma or its equivalent.
 Copies of high school diploma, university transcripts or degree are acceptable.
 Applicants for the Two-Year Conservatory must have a minimum of a 2.5 GPA.
-Students using Veteran benefits must submit copies of transcripts from all prior training for evaluation.
+Students using Veteran benefits must submit copies of all transcripts from all prior training for evaluation.

-Health Insurance coverage is highly recommended for all students.
+Health Insurance is highly recommended for all students.
 Health insurance coverage is mandatory for all international students, but may be submitted at time of enrollment.